Do it yourself fireplace remodel made easy, or at least it seems that way.

 Then pour the glass!

-We added a few pink diamonds and then later added Ice Ice Ice and Clear Diamonds.
+We added a few Pink Diamonds and then later added Ice Ice Ice Toppers and Clear Diamonds.
 These products because of the way they are made appear to be melting on the inside.

 The sealer that was used was a stone enhancer, not just a regular cheap sealer.
 When using rock you always want to see the beauty of the stone you are using.